 I feel far from home yet near it.
 A display demonstrates we are nearly half-way around the globe from Canberra – some 10,000 miles either direction.

-The wall of names is nearly impossible to comprehend – nearly 11,000 Australians who died on the Western Front and for whom no known graves exists.
+The wall of names is hard to take – nearly 11,000 Australians who died on the Western Front and for whom no known graves exists.
 11,000 – it brings into focus the importance of all those memorials in all the towns and villages of Australia.
 Many of those men listed on those Australian cenotaphs either have no known grave or their grave is here, in Europe.

 I’m having one of those moments where a line which connects disparate moments draws taut and the connections line up.